 You may have heard about health care reform in the news.
 What does the law mean for you?
 Here are the top 5 facts about health care reform you should know.

-Through the new Health Insurance Marketplace, you may qualify for a premium tax credit to help pay for your coverage.
+Through the Health Insurance Marketplace, you may qualify for a premium tax credit or other financial assistance to help pay for your coverage.

 Plans offered by Blue Cross and Blue Shield of Illinois are the same if you purchase directly from us or if you shop on the Health Insurance Marketplace.
 If you want to explore money-saving premium tax credits or other ways to get help paying for health insurance, you will need to check your eligibility with the federal government.
 Blue Cross and Blue Shield of Illinois also offers other plans not available on the Marketplace.
 Once you have your eligibility with the federal government determined, you can complete your enrollment with us quickly and easily.

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association.

 © Copyright 2014 Health Care Service Corporation.
 All Rights Reserved.